Diagnosis of CRPS

 Unfortunately, there is no single test for diagnosing CRPS.
-It is often as much about discounting other conditions as the cause of each symptom as it is about positively diagnosing the symptoms of CRPS.
+It is often as much about discounting other conditions as the cause of each and every symptom as it is about positively diagnosing the symptoms of CRPS.

 Medical imaging such as MRI scans and x-rays can discount an underlying structural cause and blood tests can help to eliminate causes such as infections and arthritis.

 An anaesthetic block administered to the sympathetic nervous system can help to diagnose that as the cause.

 “Your understanding of my condition was incredible.
 I immediately felt I was in safe hands and that proved to be so true.”
 TF, November 2016 [Damages: £370,000]